U.S. Customs & e-APIS for Private Non-Revenue Made Easy: Part 2 – Visas, ESTAs and Border Overflight Exemptions

 3. I-94Ws and I-94s

 For VWP passengers arriving on VWP signatory carriers, ESTA replaces the former I-94W form.
 The catch here, for GA, is that the aircraft must be operated by a VWP signatory carrier.
 Keep in mind that all passengers, including those with ESTAs, must complete customs declarations upon arrival (one per family).
 For foreign passengers arriving in the U.S. with a visa, the formerly required I-94 form has been phased out by an electronic version of the form.
-It’s always recommended that operators carry I-94 forms onboard in case they are needed.

 4. Becoming a VWP signatory carrier